In A Million Years

 “Nonsense, Locke.
-The government—what there is left of it—only empowers them to stop people who ask for their permission.
+The government only empowers them to stop people who ask for their permission.
 I will not ask.”

-This last response so disturbed Locke that he began pacing the room as he always did when agitated.
-Johnson watched his partner and felt bad that his ways of doing things upset him.
-Poor, Locke!
-A “by the book” man from cradle to grave!
-An invaluable asset to someone like Johnson whose head was always in the sphere of a detached reality.
+This last response so disturbed Locke that he began pacing the room--as he always did when agitated.
+Johnson watched his partner and felt terrible that his ways of doing things upset him.
+Poor Locke!
+A “by the book” man from the cradle to the grave!
+An invaluable asset to someone like Johnson, whose head was always in the sphere of a separate reality.

 Nevertheless, Johnson was going on his mission.

-“Oh, don’t fret so, Locke”, soothed Johnson, “I have thought it all out.
-I firmly believe that changing one event in the massive course of time cannot change the course forever.
+“Oh, don’t fret so, Locke,” soothed Johnson, “I have thought it all out.
+I firmly believe that changing one event in the course of time cannot change the course forever.
 Time is!
 Time will always be!”

 “And what does that mean?” shot back Locke.

-“It means that I have drawn some conclusions from my recent studies concerning your visit to the time of the dinosaurs.”
+“It means that I have drawn some conclusions from my recent studies concerning our visits to the time of the dinosaurs.”

 “Calm down, Locke.
 I am not risking anything.
 If you give me a moment to go over my notes, I think you will agree with me.”

-Without waiting for assent, Johnson strode over to the Console Dataskimmer, punched in his access code, and searched for the subject “Dinosauria, The Death of”.
+Without waiting for assent, Johnson strode over to the Dataskimmer, punched in his access code, and searched for the subject “Dinosauria, The Death of.”

-Locke, in the meantime, knowing that there was no stopping Johnson when he began postulating on a new theory, made himself comfortable in the Easachair that he kept in the lab for these moments.
+In the meantime, knowing that there was no stopping Johnson when he began postulating on a new theory, Locke made himself comfortable in the Easachair that he kept in the lab for these moments.
 He thought of the many times he had sat in this very chair and listened to Johnson’s rambling.
-Often, he had been able to glean a practical—and profitable—venture from his partner’s meandering.
+Often, he had been able to glean a practical--and profitable--venture from his partner’s meandering.
 The Timatron was just the latest of these enterprises.
 Well, he would listen to Johnson again, but if there seemed to be anything that would interfere with his leisure, Locke was going to be sure to stifle it.
-For if the truth be known, he did not care a great deal about humanity in general; but his own comfort was something that he would not allow to be disturbed.
+For if the truth be known, he did not care a great deal about humanity in general; but his own comfort, in particular, was something that he would not allow to be disturbed.

-“You’re splitting hairs, Johnson.” rebutted Locke, “You’re manipulating words to justify playing God with man’s future.
+“You’re splitting hairs now, Johnson.” rebutted Locke, “You’re manipulating words to justify playing God with man’s future.
 No matter what we perceived the truth to be, the real events happened just so.
 These events were building blocks in the wall of the future.
-By discovering that the blocks may not have been formulated from the material we presumed they were made of did not change the blocks, we just painted them a different color.
+Discovering that the blocks may not have been formulated from the material we presumed they were made of did not change the blocks.
+We just painted them a different color.
 The blocks themselves remain.”

 “Ah, my good friend, Locke.
 Always the solid upright type, just as your imaginary wall is.”

 “I apologize for the use of that word, Locke.
-It was a poor choice as you are a good man—who possesses little or no imagination.
-Your ‘theory’, as I will refer to it from now on, is based on the supposition that time is a fixed structure and that any movement of the structure would cause cracks in it, indeed, a tremor in time would cause it to crumble and fall.
+It was a poor choice as you are a good man--who possesses or little no imagination.
+Your ‘theory,’ as I will refer to it from now on, is based on the supposition that time is a fixed structure and that any structure movement would cause cracks in it.
+Indeed, an earthquake in time would cause it to all fall down.
 I, for one, do not hold to this theory.

 “Since you feel that I am lacking your insight, perhaps you will enlighten me with your beacon of intelligence.” retorted a sarcastic Locke.